SPIRE: Semantic Prompt-Driven Image Restoration: More Restoration Prompting

 \section{More Restoration Prompting}

-~\cref{fig:midjourney_restoration} shows the application of restoration prompt on out-of-domain data, including Midjourney image and real-world cartoon.
+~\cref{fig:midjourney_restoration} shows the application of restoration prompt on images with different degradations and content, including Midjourney image and real-world cartoon.
 Since these images are not in our training data domain, a blind enhancement with prompt \emph{``Remove all degradation''} can not achieve satisfying results.
 Utilizing restoration prompting (\eg, \emph{``Upsample to 6.0x; Deblur with sigma 2.9;''}) can successfully guide our model to improve the details and color tones of the Midjourney image.
-In the second row, a manually designed restoration prompt also reduces the jagged effect to smooth the lines in the cartoon image.
+In the right half, a manually designed restoration prompt also reduces the jagged effect to smooth the lines in the cartoon image.

 To study whether the model follows restoration instructions, a dense walking of restoration prompt is presented in~\cref{fig:restoration_decoupling_supp}.
 From left to right, we increase the strength of denoising in the restoration prompt.
 From top to the bottom, the strength of deblurring gets larger.
-The results demonstrates that our restoration framework refines the degraded image continuously following the restoration prompts
+The results demonstrate that our restoration framework refines the degraded image continuously following the restoration prompts